 5/1/2012 to 12/9/2014 Formation of DFC, focus on VNC Walkability Vision Goal, development of VNC Vision Goals Idea Matrix, development and presentation of report to board on DFC activities, development of DFC Dialogue Procedure, development of DFC-Board Modus Operandi (mutually-supportive relationship), drafted & successfully recommended board adoption of Focus on Children Vision Goal, and recommending board implementation of the Walkability Impact Disclosure Ordinance (WIDO) item in the VNC Vision Goals Idea Matrix.
 1/20/2015 Board accepted responsibility for implementation of the Walkability Impact Disclosure Ordinance (WIDO) item in the VNC Vision Goals Idea Matrix.
-7/1/2014 to 1/13/2015 Focus on VNC Diversity Vision Goal.
-2/10/2015 TBD.
+7/1/2014 to 2/10/2015 Focus on VNC Diversity Vision Goal.
+2/17/2015 Board agreed to forward to WRAC and urge it to take responsibility to implement the Walkability Impact Disclosure Ordinance (WIDO) item in the VNC Vision Goals Idea Matrix.
+3/10/2015 TBD.

 In compliance with Government Code section 54957.5, non-exempt writings that are distributed to a majority or all of the board members in advance of a meeting may be viewed at the Venice Library, 501 S. Venice Blvd.; Oakwood Rec Center, 767 California Street; The Venice Ale House, 425 Ocean Front Walk; Groundworks Coffee, 671 Rose Ave; Beyond Baroque, 681 Venice Blvd.; Penmar Park & Rec Center, 1341 Lake St.; and at our website by clicking on the following link: http://venicenc.org/, or at the scheduled meeting.
-In addition, if you would like a copy of any record related to an item on the agenda, please contact ioedmur@gmail.com.
+In addition, if you would like a copy of any record related to an item on the agenda, please contact joedmur@gmail.com.